FREQUENTLY ASKED QUESTIONS

 Registration & Petition Filing Process

 7. What is the new registration requirement for new H-1Bs?

 The USCIS introduced a new online registration process for the H-1B cap lottery during the most recent FY2021 H-1B cap season.
 Any employer who wishes to sponsor an H-1B worker must pre-register the individual through an online registration process.
 If the USCIS receives a sufficient number of registrations to meet the annual quota, it will then conduct the lottery prior to April 1st.

 The USCIS is opening the H-1B registration period on Tuesday, March 9th, at 9:00 AM PT and will close it on Thursday, March 25th at 9:00 AM PT.
 We will notify all registrants and their employer once their registration is submitted.

 9. What is my employer required to submit for the registration?

 Each registration will only require basic information about your employer, and your biographic information.
 In the event that you are selected in the lottery, we will advise you on travel, dependents, and other processing details specific to your case.

 10. Once the registration period closes, when will the lottery be conducted, and how will I know if I was selected?

 The USCIS will likely notify those selected in the lottery no later than March 31, 2021, following the close of the registration period.
-The USCIS has not provided a more specific date, thus we expect the USCIS to announce selected registrants sometime between March 21st and March 31st, 2021.

 11. When will my H-1B cap petition be filed?